Cross-Distribution Diffusion Priors-Driven Iterative Reconstruction for Sparse-View CT: Experiment and Result

 \subsection{Experimental Details and Parameters}

-For CDPIR, we adopt the SiT model in the Big configuration (see Table~\ref{tab:model_size}), with a modification to remove the autoencoder in the original design.
-This change ensures that both training and inference are performed entirely in the image domain, rather than in the latent space as in SiT and DiT.
-Operating directly on image data allows more explicit manipulation, which can enhance reconstruction quality—particularly for SVCT tasks.
+For CDPIR, we adopt the SiT backbone in the Big configuration (Table~\ref{tab:model_size}) and remove the autoencoder used in the original SiT/DiT pipeline so that both training and inference are performed entirely in the \emph{image domain}.
+This choice avoids latent-space compression artifacts and enables a more direct integration with projection-domain data-consistency updates for SVCT.

-To train CDPIR, we employ a patch size of 2, yielding an overall model size of approximately 14 million parameters.
-The total number of class labels is set to 1,000.
-The classifier-free guidance (CFG) scale in our model is fixed at 1.0 to maintain a balance between the diffusion prior and data fidelity.
-Training hyperparameters follow those of DiT~\cite{peebles2023scalable}, with a learning rate of $1\times10^{-4}$ and Adam optimizer parameters $\beta=(0.9, 0.999)$.
-During inference, we use 1,000 diffusion steps to balance reconstruction quality and computational efficiency.
-The CFG scale is kept consistent with training.
-For conditional input, the classifier label $c$ encodes prior information, where $c=0$ denotes AAPM and $c=1$ denotes COCA.
+Unless otherwise stated, CDPIR uses a non-overlapping patch tokenization with patch size $p{=}2$ and the SiT-B architecture (depth $L{=}12$, hidden size $D{=}768$, and $H{=}12$ attention heads), resulting in $\sim$142.8M parameters.
+We implement CFG using domain tokens: $c{=}0$ for AAPM and $c{=}1$ for COCA, while the conditioning token is randomly dropped to a dedicated null token with a fixed probability $p_{\mathrm{drop}}$ during training.
+At inference, we use the standard CFG with guidance scale $\mu{=}1.0$ unless otherwise specified.
+Training hyperparameters follow DiT~\cite{peebles2023scalable}: AdamW with learning rate $1{\times}10^{-4}$, $\beta{=}(0.9,0.999)$ (weight decay $0$), together with an EMA model for evaluation.
+During inference, we use $N{=}1,000$ diffusion steps.
+For physics-based refinement, we employ ASD-POCS as the data-consistency module with fixed parameters (outer iterations $P{=}10$, TV step $Q{=}1$, and OS-SART subsets $K{=}5$), and we use 30 iterations for initialization.

-For ASD-POCS, we set the number of outer iterations $P=10$, the number of total variation (TV) inner iterations $Q=1$, and the number of subsets $K=5$.
-To ensure stable initialization, the number of iterations in the initial stage is set to 30.
-ASD-POCS is implemented via the LEAP toolbox~\cite{kim2023differentiableforwardprojectorxray} following the iTV algorithm.
-To guarantee consistency between the data-consistency step and the reconstruction step, all CT operators in this paper, including projection and backprojection, are implemented within the LEAP framework.
-All training and inference experiments are conducted on an NVIDIA A100 GPU with 40 GB of memory.
+For OOD sparse-view reconstruction tasks, we benchmark our method against several the state-of-the-art approaches, including MCG~\cite{chung2022improving}, DiffusionMBIR~\cite{chung2023solving}, and DDS~\cite{chung2023decomposed}.
+We also perform qualitative comparisons with ASD-POCS to demonstrate how learned priors from diffusion models improve reconstruction performance.
+To ensure fair and consistent comparisons, we strictly follow the original training configurations and pretrained models released by the authors of all baseline methods.
+We do not modify network architectures, parameter sizes, loss functions, or training schedules of these methods.
+All approaches are evaluated using the same forward models and testing datasets, with inference-time settings adjusted only when required by the original implementations.
+All experiments were conducted on a single NVIDIA RTX~A6000 (48GB) GPU.